 Mote’s manatees burn a few calories for conservation science

-The resident manatees at Mote Marine Laboratory & Aquarium have been swimming against a current in an Endless Pool water flume — the same kind of swimmer’s “treadmill” used by human athletes — for the first study of energetic costs in continuously swimming manatees.
+The resident manatees at Mote Marine Laboratory & Aquarium have been swimming against the current of the Endless Pools® Fastlane® Pro — the same kind of swimmer’s “treadmill” used by human athletes — for the first study of energetic costs in continuously swimming manatees.